snap-stanford/distance-encoding/README.md

 This repository is the official PyTorch implementation of the *DEGNN* and *DEAGN* framework reported in the paper: <br>
 *Distance-Encoding -- Design Provably More PowerfulGNNs for Structural Representation Learning*

+The project's home page is: <http://snap.stanford.edu/distance-encoding/>

+## Authors & Contact
+Pan Li, Yanbang Wang, Hongwei Wang, Jure Leskovec

+Questions on the implementation can be sent to Yanbang Wang <ywangdr@cs.stanford.edu>

 ## Installation
 Requirements: Python >= 3.5, [Anaconda3](https://www.anaconda.com/)